 On a personal note:

-And on that note, I will be back tomorrow with another card.
-In the meantime, stay warm, keep safe and warm hugs and prayers for those of you who need a little lift tonight.
+I'll be back tomorrow with another card.
+In the meantime warm hugs and prayers for those of you who need a little lift today.